 Again, this is not an all inclusive list, but I hope it can give you a basic understanding and maybe even get some conversations going!

 Please, don’t use this for diagnosis.
 I’m not a professional (yet) and well, #5.
 It’s really tricky.
-If you think you may have one, there’s no harm or shame in getting it checked by a mental health care professional (preferably trained in eating disorders).
+If you think you or a loved one may have one, you can find more resources here.